adim93d/food.around.us/README.md

-# 🌿 Plant Identifier Web App
+# 🌿 Food.Around.Us - Food Identifier Web App

-Welcome to the **Plant Identifier Web App**!
+Welcome to **Food.Around.Us - Plant Identifier Web App**!
 This application allows users to upload 1-5 images of a plant and receive information about its name, edibility, and how to prepare it for consumption.

----
+Our cause is food security, we will have many updates with new features and improvments over time

+`This web app is for educational purposes only.It is in the early stages of development and testing and should not be considered a reliable source for plant identification or edibility validation.
+Always consult a qualified professional before consuming any plant
+`
 ## 🚀 Features
 - 📷 Upload 1-5 images of a plant
 - 🌱 Identify the plant species